VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_10.3.md

 ==========

-This release is built upon our [open sourced SDK](https://github.com/xamarin/xamarin-macios), using the `master` branch, and include some additional IDE integratin tools.
+This release is built upon our [open sourced SDK](https://github.com/xamarin/xamarin-macios), using the `cycle9` branch, and include some additional IDE integratin tools.

 * It's now possible to specify how many parallel AOT processes mtouch can launch by using the `-j #` argument to mtouch (in the project's iOS Build options).
 The default is the number of processors on the machine, but builds on high-end machines may profit from increasing this value.